Workers' Compensation Frequently Asked Questions

 Yes.
-A new Request For Paid Leave (Form 23) should be completed each time an employee misses work due to an on-the-job injury.
+A new Employee’s Leave Election (Form 23) should be completed each time an employee misses work due to an on-the-job injury.

 How should the form be filled out if the employee is unable to come in and sign the form?

 It is very important to get the employee's signature on the form.
 However, if this is not possible, the next best alternative is to get the employee's spouse or relative to sign the form on behalf of the employee.
 If neither the employee nor one of the employee's relatives is able to sign the form we recommend that you call the employee on the telephone and document the employee's decision on the form.
 After the employee's decision is recorded on the form, please sign the form as follows: